Adam's Rental Assistance

 2. Rent or Buy: Choosing which is best for you

-Because of an hourly fee involved & the fact that everyone's needs are different, how I will help will depend on your preferences.
+Because of an hourly fee involved for my tenant representation & the fact that everyone's needs are different, how I will help will depend on your preferences.

 1. Gathering information from you to help develop the best property searches & the right questions prior to going to homes

 2. Setting up an MLS feed for you to get properties sent to you as they hit the market on MLS, including to your texts if desired

 3. Helping you set up searches on other websites (in person or via remote desktop)

 4. Asking questions of landlords/property managers prior to property viewing if some information unique to you would rule out properties that isn't visible online

 5. Going with you to properties to represent you, pointing out positives and negatives